-Excluded: 36.411 Town Planning, 36.4014 Environmental Planning.
+Excluded: 36.211 Introduction to Planning, 36.411 Town Planning, 36.4014 Environmental Planning.

 The environmental planning process and the individual's rights under it.
 The objectives of environmental planning and how the system operates, with particular reference to New South Wales.
-The nature of planning philosophy environmental law and administrative structures.
-Topics: the central business district of cities, housing and equity, landues and transport interaction, urban design, location theory, and urban and rural conservation.
+The nature of planning philosophy, environmental law and administrative structures.
+Topics: the central business district of cities, housing and equity, land-use and transport interaction, urban design, location theory, and urban and rural conservation.
 As planning is a temporal concept, historical, contemporary and future themes are built into the subject.
-Assessment is by written assignment, tutorial paper, and class particlipation.
+Assessment is by written assignment, tutorial paper, and class participation.
 The assignment is based on the lecture material, and students are also required to prepare a written paper for tutorial discussion.